 As previously mentioned, the ACOTE is the accrediting organization for all Occupational Therapist Assistant schools.
-Even if you cannot attend one of the above top occupational therapy assistant schools, it is critical that you attend and graduate from an accredited OTA program as this will be required to sit for the NBCOT’s COTA Exam which is required for your state OTA license to gain employment.
+Even if you cannot attend one of the above top occupational therapy assistant schools, it is critical that you attend and graduate from an ACOTE accredited OTA program.
+Doing so is required to sit for the NBCOT’s COTA Exam which is required for your state OTA license to gain employment.

 The first step you should take towards your education is to research occupational therapy assistant programs in your region.
-Once you have a list of OTA schools that you are interested in, you can start comparing specific features of each, talking to alumni and faculty, and scheduling campus visits.
+Once you have a list of OTA schools that you are interested in, you can start comparing specific criteria of each, talking to alumni and faculty, and scheduling campus visits.

 Comparison Factors for OTA Schools

 Below are a list of things you will want to consider in each school to make sure it will meet your educational needs/goals: